UKHomeOffice/core-cloud/documentation/adr/004-multi-LZA-configuration-management.md

 We will ensure differences in configuration can be validated and approved before merge, and deployment to an environment.

+We will ensure that there is a common history on `main` branch across all environments.
+Templated deployments will be run from the `deploy` branch.

 We will ensure that baseline configuration and deployed configuration is visible within CodeCommit to platform engineers.

+We will centrally manage access to the CodeCommit repository to prevent access from outside LZA.

 We will create a new process for platform engineers to follow to ensure changes are deployed correctly between environments.

 ## Consequences
 Deployment pipeline will need to be updated to allow for templated values to be applied whilst maintaining the baseline configuration.
-This change impacts the way that git history is currently maintained, however will allow us to differentiate between baseline and deployed configuration.
+To maintain common GitHub history, templated deployments across all environments will have to use a non-`main` branch.

-Permissions will need to be applied to workload accounts to ensure no access exists to view the deployment CodeCommit repository.
+Restrictions will need to be applied to ensure only LZA config can manage access to the CodeCommit repository.

 Environment specific configuration is stored within a private GitHub repository that platform developers can manage.

+Environment specific configuration will be distributed to CodeCommit repositories in all environments, even if not relevant to that environment.

 As features are propagated between environments, a further process is required to manage the deployment of changes between environments.

+This process will only manage the templating of YAML files, to replace files of other formats, a complete replacement file will need to be provided and configuration updated to point to it.

 Additional tooling needs to be understood and adopted by the team.